jdomizz/vscode-hydra/README.md

 ## Installation

-Search for `vscode-hydra` in the Visual Studio Code [marketplace](https://marketplace.visualstudio.com/vscode) and install the extension.
+Search for `vscode-hydra` in the extensions pane and install the extension.

 ## Features

 This extension contributes the following commands:

 - `Ctrl/Cmd + Shift + Enter`: Eval the code of the active JavaScript document.
+- `Ctrl/Cmd + Alt + Enter`: Eval a line (or a selection) of the active JavaScript document.
+- `Alt + Enter`: Eval a block of the active JavaScript document.
 - `Ctrl/Cmd + Shift + S`: Take a screenshot of the canvas.
 - `Ctrl/Cmd + Shift + V`: Start or stop video recording the canvas.